A Guide to Bariatric Surgery

 Contact your doctor immediately if you experience severe pain, high fever, persistent vomiting, or swelling around the surgical site.

-A Guide to Bariatric Procedures
+A Detailed Guide to Bariatric Procedures

 Gastric Sleeve Surgery (Sleeve Gastrectomy)